 A New Future for the Aiki Shrine

 The Aiki Shrine offers unique training events throughout the year, open to ASU yudansha.
-Being invited to a special session at the Aiki Shrine is an honor, and allows students an opportunity to practice in this special setting.
+Attending a special session at the Aiki Shrine is an honor, and allows students an opportunity to practice in this special setting.
 Since each session is small (approximately 20 people), it is an intimate environment, allowing for one on one interaction with Saotome Sensei and other visiting teachers.
 It also creates an opportunity to meet and create long-lasting relationships with your peers from ASU community around the country.